You are logged in as

 Year 9 students work with a specialist teacher.
 This programme includes learning units based on philosophy, anthropology, neuroscience, political science, and sustainable development.
 Students complete an individual ‘impact project’ over the semester.

 Year 10 students also work with a specialist teacher and enjoy a deeper exploration into areas such as philosophy, neuroscience, sustainable development, political science, and psychology.
 Students typically complete a Level 2 NCEA internal assessment focused on an action that will lead to a more sustainable future.
 This assessment accrues six NCEA Level 2 credits.
 Students aim to achieve Excellence in this assessment and valuable learning opportunities are provided around academic writing.
-Year 10 ACEE is a now a one-semester subject option.
+Both Year 9 and Year 10 10 ACEE programmes offer the opportunity for students to display their individual and/or group projects in The Green Centre at a showcase expo later in the academic year.

 Year 9–10 ACEE students also have the opportunity to prepare for Brain Bee, a neuroscience competition for Year 11 students, can participate in the Model United Nations Conference (MUNA), the Model European Union Conference, compete in the da Vinci Decathlon and the Ethics Olympiad, and can attend two philosophy conferences each year.
+In addition, St Andrew’s College also offers Chess, Debating, Future Problem Solving, and a writing masterclass as co-curricular activities for students who are academically gifted and talented.

-There is a cost for most of the extra-curricular activities and events such as Future Problem Solving tutoring, conferences, and participation in events such as Brain Bee.
+Course Costs: There is a cost for most of the extra-curricular activities and events such as Future Problem Solving tutoring, conferences, and participation in events such as Brain Bee.
 There can also be individual costs for expert tutoring in art painting, coding, and electronics to support the development of impact projects.

-For further information please contact ACEE Co-ordinator, Ms Hampson.
+For further information please contact Ms Hampson.

 Dancers in Years 12–13 can enjoy the experience of a Ballet Company.
 Following on from our Year 11 Ballet and Dance Studies programme, this co-curricular subject (four+ hours/week, outside of academic classes) continues with balletic technique, performance training and productions, specialist guest tutors, and NCEA Dance credits (across the dance genres) each year.
 Dancers may also take the highest pre-professional examination of Solo Performance Diploma, and it is also possible to gain University Entrance in NCEA Dance over the two–year period in the Company.
 Year 13 dancers, having completed the five–year Ballet Academy course (if commencing in Year 9), graduate with our St Andrew’s College Ballet Academy Diploma (those with fewer years due to commencing later, may apply for cross-credits from prior study, or alternatively gain the Ballet Academy Certificate).
 Experienced dancers who are new to the programme are very welcome to apply to join the Company.